 Not all civil rights battles were fought in marches or at lunch counters.
 In the Washington, D.C. area, one struggle occurred at an amusement park.

 The park, Glen Echo is now part of the federal George Washington Memorial Parkway, and it provides a fascinating look at a sit-in on a carousel.
-The summerlong 1960 protest, led by a Howard University coalition cleverly called NAG (Non-violent Student Action Group), set off menacing counter demonstrations from the American Nazi Party.
+The summerlong 1960 protest, led by a Howard University coalition cleverly called NAG (Non-violent Student Action Group), was met with menacing counter demonstrations from the American Nazi Party.

 The privately owned amusement park dates back to the early 20th century.
-From the beginning, blacks weren’t allowed.
-By the 1950s, it served white public school students in Montgomery County, Maryland, who were able to use its swimming pool, while black students were bused to pools in Washington.
+From the beginning, African-Americans weren’t allowed.
+By the 1950s, it served white public school students in Montgomery County, Maryland, who were able to use its swimming pool, while Black public school students were bused to pools in Washington.
 The park also was served by a trolley land leased from the federal government.

-Both made it a fertile ground for protest, which was inspired by the sit-ins in Greensboro, North Carolina, which had started earlier in 1960, and inspired students across the country.
+Both made it a fertile ground for protest, which was inspired by the sit-ins in Greensboro, North Carolina, which had started earlier in 1960, and set off demonstrations across the country.

 On June 30, a group of D.C.-area students arrived at the park and attempted to enter.
 When they were turned away, several ran to the carousel, where they were arrested.
 Pickets and protests lasted throughout the summer.

 Picket signs made the simple argument: “If we work here, why can’t we play here?”

 A rare recording of the actual protest made by a newsman, heard in the video below, says it even more clearly.